Local. Independent. Physician-Owned Since 1949.

 For many red and pus-filled bumps, an oral antibiotic pill (like doxycycline or minocycline) can be used along with a retinoid at low doses for no more than 2-3 months.
 Once the skin is improving, you can transition back to just creams.
 If the acne worsens again when you come off the antibiotic, either hormonal medications or Isotretinoin (formerly brand name Accutane) may be effective next steps.

 Oral hormones (pills) can only be taken by females.
 These include spironolactone, which can be effective for girls who may have irregular periods and acne (or PCOS).
 This is a diuretic, meaning it makes you urinate more frequently, so you need to stay well-hydrated while taking it.
 It can also increase potassium levels, so eat bananas and other high-potassium foods in moderation.
-The majority of girls who take this have significant improvement.
+The majority of girls who take this have a significant improvement.
 One-third of the girls who take it completely clear their acne.

 Another hormone therapy is oral contraceptive pills.
 The one that works best for acne is Drospirenone: Ethinyl Estradiol tablets (brand name Yaz or Yasmin).